cheng-0922/car2/README.md

 all are not complete, use init_hm10.ino now.

 ## init_hm10
-this is 4/15 version for arduino conntrol
+this is newest version for arduino conntrol

 ## git commands
 git push origin main // download from branch "main"